2019 Kerala floods

 On 8 August 2019, due to heavy rainfall in the monsoon season, severe flood affected Kerala.
 As a security measure in the prevailing situation of heavy rains, the India Meteorological Department had issued a red alert in the 9 districts in Northern and Central Kerala, orange alert in 3 districts of Central Kerala, and yellow alert in the 2 districts of southern Kerala.
 Thousands of people have been evacuated to safer places and relief camps.
 A total of 121 people have died due to rain-related incidents as of 19 August 2019.

-Another deluge had hit the state in August 2018, in which over 470 people died and properties worth US$5.8 billion (₹40000 crore) were damaged.
+Another deluge had hit the state in August 2018, in which over 470 people died and properties worth US$5.8 billion (₹40,000 crore) were damaged.

-Causes of floods
+Causes

 The extreme rains were triggered by a depression toss the Arabian sea resulting in intense convection over Kerala.
 Every year parts of South Asia are hit by a period of heavy rains known monsoons which usually fall between June and September.
 It is caused by a change of wind patterns over the region.
 This change causes heavy rains in the summer and long dry spells over the other months.
 In India, the monsoon rains can provide 70% of the country's rainfall for the year.
 The rain fall so quickly and heavily that it can cause sudden flooding.
 The rationale for the anomalous rainfall in 2018 might have recurred the extreme events in 2019; i.e., the High-Frequency Mixed Rossby-Gravity Waves in the Mid-Troposphere which were triggered by the synoptic disturbances of the tropical Pacific.
 These high-frequency waves manifested as cyclonic and anticyclonic circulations and dilated the wind field to establish zones of convection in the tropics, as they propagated across the Indian Ocean basin.
 Although the Madden-Julian Oscillation phase with 20–40 days period has favored convection in the tropics, the high-frequency mode correlates better with the anomalous precipitation during the intervals of extreme events.

-Unrestricted mining operations in places have contributed to environmental degradation.
-Scientists who have conducted research on the disaster-prone areas have warned that soil-piping is a major cause for the landslides witnessed in these places and the high ranges of Kerala will likely be worst hit if this continues.
-Also known as 'tunnel erosion', soil piping is the subsurface erosion of soil caused by percolating waters to produce pipe-like conduits below the ground, especially in non-lithified earth materials.